engemil/devcontainers/README.md

 ## List of CDEs

+- STM32Cube - STM32 extension fitted into a devcontainer.
+(NB!
+Best example of devcontainer configuration setup so far).
 - Desktop - Minimalistic Desktop with VNC to have a Desktop inside a devcontainer.
-- Alternatives - Different ways to spin up a devcontainer from an image, dockerfile or docker compose file.
 - PlatformIO - Devcontainer with PlatformIO extension.
 - VESC - Builds/Compiles VESC Firmware.
 - WireViz - Generating cable(s), wiring harnesse(s) and connector pinout documents (code-to-image)